sowmyatech18/sowmyatech18/README.md

-Hey there 👋
+Hey there 👋<br>

-I’m Sowmya R, a CSE student.
+I’m Sowmya R, a CSE student.<br>
 _________________________________________________________

-I like building things and figuring out how they work.
+I like building things and figuring out how they work.<br>
-From idea to project — that’s how I learn.
+From idea to project — that’s how I learn.<br>

 __________________________________________________________
-I’ve worked with Java, Python, and web technologies, and I enjoy creating simple and functional projects.
+I’ve worked with Java, Python, and web technologies, and I enjoy creating simple and functional projects.<br>

-Currently:
+Currently:<br>

-> Building projects to strengthen my skills
+- Building projects to strengthen my skills
-> Learning through hands-on experience
+- Learning through hands-on experience
-> Exploring new tools and ideas
+- Exploring new tools and ideas
 __________________________________________
-Happy Learning, building, and growing.❤️
+Happy Learning, building, and growing.❤️<br>

 <!--
 **sowmyatech18/sowmyatech18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.